Skip to content

 "Teamwork is a major factor of our success.
 So it is almost natural for us to partner with a group of companies with the same mindset in order to reduce GHG emissions as much and as fast as possible."

-Major Fritz
+Fritz Major

 What does it mean to your organisation to participate in the Alliance to Zero?